 Jeff’s family set up the Jeff Elko Memorial Fund to continue the field trips that Jeff once organized for at-risk youth and children with disabilities.
 It’s a beautiful thing to see the kids exploring sled hockey and the disabled adults who aged out of his program participating in goat yoga.
 He would have laughed and cried.
 It is a fitting tribute to a man who laughed as easily as he loved.

-I have left this raw post untouched in the case it helps anyone whose loved one is diagnosed with cancer.
+I have left this raw post untouched in case it helps anyone whose loved one is diagnosed with cancer.
 Your rage is understandable.
+There is also a wild amount of post-traumatic growth coming your way.

-Here is a recent post I wrote on Medium about the lessons I learned from Jeff’s death:
+Here is a post I wrote about the many life lessons that watching Jeff die taught me about life.

 My best piece of advice other than making time for yourself and to see a therapist?
 Find a remote place outdoors where you can scream at the top of your lungs to whomever it is that is listening up there.